Reducing Data Security Issues in eLearning App Development?

 Encrypting Data

-Using SSL encryption to protect the data is a good practice.
-Even if a hacker breaks into the database of an eLearning application, the chances of data leakage would be negligible if the information is encrypted.
+Using SSL encryption to protect data is a good practice.
+If a hacker breaches the eLearning application’s database, the encryption minimizes the chances of data leakage.

 Using a Reputable LMS (Learning Management System)